 Of course, I’ve never produced fake reviews, but not everyone is that concerned with ensuring the integrity of review sites.

 Only today, I saw this news piece on Travel Mole reporting that www.airlinequality.com has been caught out by the UK Advertising Standards Authority for not being able to prove that the reviews on its site were genuine.

-Equally, I’ve just checked out of a hostel that got top reviews on Hostel World with other travellers claiming that it had ´Great staff and a great atmosphere,’ when I found it had neither.
+Equally, I’ve just checked out of a hotel that got top reviews on TripAdvisor with other travellers claiming that it had ´Great staff and a great atmosphere,’ when I found it had neither.
 But that was simply because I’m the kind of person who likes fewer rules, more fun and an atmosphere that extends beyond 9pm.

 So, where does that leave us world travellers who are keen for inside information or any other method that can make our trip better?

 Here are my tips for cutting through the excess of information to get the closest version of the truth that you can.

 1. Always ask another traveller first…but not any other traveller.
 For two people to like the same restaurant, be comfortable in the same hotel or, hell, even enjoy the same toilet, they have to be like minded.
 Don’t ask the person you swap SLR photography tips with for a party venue if they like to spend their night on geek sites.
 Equally, advice to avoid a hotel or hostel because of uncleanliness might not be the most reliable tip from a person with a tube of antibacterial gel on a string around their neck…unless you have the same tube around yours.

 2. If you can’t find a like-minded traveller, reach out on Facebook or other social media sites.
 Yes, another traveller currently on the road will have more up to date information, but the travel friends you collected on Fakebook (ahem, Facebook), may have been to or know someone who has been to your intended town and can probably help.